BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ### Can I accept payment via credit cards as well?
 ### How will winners be notified?
+### What's my web sites URL?
+Your web site will be available at  yourCharityName.bonoboplc.com at no cost.
+If you would prefer to have it pointed to your own subdomain (lottery.yourdomain.com), please let us know.

 ### How can I report Lottery activity to my Authority?
 ### Can I also sell one time tickets?